jasongrimes/fretboardfoundation/_chapters/020-chords/105-shell-voicings.md

 minor seventh,
 and dominant chords,
 which are enough to cover all the diatonic chords of Western harmony.
-A min7 shell voicing can be played for a m7b5 chord, since it omits the fifth.
+Min7 shell voicings can be played instead of m7b5, since it omits the fifth.

 Major seventh chords can sound a bit harsh at times,